startino/futino/apps/bapta/src/routes/tours/8-days-family-safari/+page.md

 ## OVERVIEW

-Embark on an unforgettable 8-day luxury family safari across Tanzania's northern circuit.
-Explore the renowned Tarangire, Ngorongoro Crater, and Serengeti National Park, as well as the captivating Lake Manyara.
-Witness the awe-inspiring sights of diverse wildlife, from the iconic African elephants and ancient baobab trees in Tarangire to the endless plains and abundant wildlife of the Serengeti.
-Encounter the endangered black rhinos in Ngorongoro Crater and enjoy the unique beauty of Lake Manyara.
-Your journey is enriched with stays in luxury lodges featuring private showers.
+This 8-day Luxury family safari on the northern circuit of Tanzania takes you to the most famous and incredible parks.
+You will visit major parks, including Tarangire, Serengeti, and Ngorongoro.
+In Tarangire, you'll be amazed by the large African elephants and ancient baobab trees.
+The Ngorongoro Crater is a highlight, offering a chance to see endangered black rhinos.
+Serengeti National Park is home to millions of animals on its endless plains.
+You'll stay in luxury lodges with private showers.

 ## DETAILED ITINERARY

 ### DAY 1: ARRIVAL AT THE AIRPORT TO ARUSHA

-Upon arrival at Arusha (ARK) or Kilimanjaro International Airport (JRO), your Bapta African Safaris representative will warmly welcome you and provide a brief overview before transferring you to your Arusha lodgings for an overnight stay.
+Upon arrival at the airport in Arusha (ARK) or Kilimanjaro international airport (JRO), you will be met and welcomed by your representative from Bapta African Safaris.
+They will provide a brief before you drive to your lodgings in Arusha for overnight.

 - **Destination:** Arusha city
 - **Accommodation:** Mount Meru Hotel / Arusha Coffee Lodge / Gran Melia Arusha